thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 Some devices might not have a reliable source of time and for those devices it is also advisable to use certificates with no expiration date and to let a device management solution manage the lifetime of all the certificates used by the device.
-While this approach does not utilize certificates to its widest extend, it is a solution that extends the capabilities offered by a raw public key approach.
+While this approach does not utilize certificates to its widest extent, it is a solution that extends the capabilities offered by a raw public key approach.

 ### subjectPublicKeyInfo